-Our team works closely with commercial teams to provide specialist regulatory due diligence advice to providers and investors on a range of transactions across the health, care and education sector,
+Our team works closely with commercial teams to provide specialist regulatory due diligence advice to providers and investors on a range of transactions across the health, care, education and housing sector,

 For vendors, our reports provide clear information to support the sales process.
 For purchasers we provide clarity as to what is being acquired, the potential risks, their likely practical significance and the steps which can be taken to mitigate those risks.

-The latest Medical Law & Human Rights news and articles can be found at Bevan Brittan's Insight Information Hub
+The latest Health, Care & Regulatory Law news and articles can be found at Bevan Brittan's Insight Information Hub

 JD v West London Mental Health NHS Trust EWCA Civ 436